 Note: There are special admission requirements for the Paramedicine Degree Program.
+Applicants to the Paramedic Cohort must submit a specialized application, take an entrance exam, skills exam, and interview with EMS faculty, Program Director, and Medical Director.
 Call 928.717.7926 for details.